EthanStanks/ViolenceClassificationCV/README.md

 ```PREDICT_IMAGES = True```
 6. **Predict Videos** Add the video you'd like to predict inside `data/video_input/`.
 Set PREDICT_VIDEO boolean to True.
 Add the file name to the function call on line 88.
 Execute the main.py script.<br />
 ```PREDICT_VIDEO = True```
 6. **Blur Videos** Follow step 6.
-Ensure the True is passed as second parameter on line 88.
+Ensure True is passed as second parameter on line 88.
 Execute the main.py script.<br />
 ```PREDICT_VIDEO = True```

 ## Credits